-use tax rate indicates that the exemption of this trade-in value would have reduced sales and use tax by \$4,048,384.
-Sales and use tax on the trade-in value of trucks purchased in Massachusetts was \$709,147 (which would also be forgone under this bill).
-Adding the loss from Massachusetts and non-Massachusetts transactions reveals a total loss in FY 2023 form the proposal of \$4,757.532.
-The revenue loss was grown using the estimated growth rates for all sales and use tax adopted at the November 2023 Revenue Estimating Conference for FY 2024 and FY 2025 (and the growth rate estimated for FY 2026 in the Governor's FY 2025 budget submission).
-The loss estimate was also prorated for an October 1, 2024, start date by discounting by 25.0% (which is the average share of DMV revenue that occurs between July and September over the last five years).
+In FY 2024, the value of total truck transactions less than 14,000 pounds in the DMV data from dealers other than Massachusetts dealers was \$429,769,148.
+Reducing this by 14.78% indicates that exempting the trade-in value would have reduced the value of these transactions by \$63,506,718.
+Applying Rhode Island's 7% use tax rate indicates that the exemption of this trade-in value would have reduced sales and use tax by \$4,445,470.
+Sales and use tax on the trade-in value of trucks purchased in Massachusetts was \$805,812 (which would also be forgone under this bill).
+Adding the loss from Massachusetts and non-Massachusetts transactions reveals a total loss in FY 2024 form the proposal of \$5,251,282.

+The revenue loss was grown using the estimated growth rates for all sales and use tax adopted at the November 2024 Revenue Estimating Conference (REC) for FY 2025 and FY 2026 (and the growth rate estimated for FY 2027 in the Office of Management and Budget's tie-in forecast after the November 2024 REC).
+The loss estimate was also prorated for an October 1, 2025, start date by discounting by 26.6% (which is the average share of DMV revenue that occurs between July and September over the last five years).